 Minors who are trying to escape a marriage are also faced with limited access to social support services.
 Girls faced with marriage who leave home may be treated as runaways, and taken into police custody and returned to their families.
 Domestic violence shelters are not always an option for a minor who is unaccompanied by a parent or guardian and youth shelters cannot typically accommodate a minor for a long-term stay.
 Some child brides end up in foster care after a divorce, particularly if they came to the U.S. to marry.
 Friends, teachers, counselors, or other adults who offer her somewhere to stay could be charged with harboring a runaway or contributing to the delinquency of a minor.
 Child marriage is forcing girls into a situation with dire consequences that there may be too many barriers for them to escape.

-Take action to end child marriage in the U.S. and join Equality Now in our work to end child "marriage" around the world and call for the implementation and enforcement of laws that make sure no girl is a bride.
+Join Equality Now in our work to end child marriage around the world and call for the implementation and enforcement of laws that make sure no girl is a bride.